My Girl 2

 My Girl 2 is a 1994 American comedy-drama film.
-A sequel to the 1991 film My Girl, it was directed by Howard Zieff from a screenplay written by Janet Kovalcik, and starring Dan Aykroyd, Jamie Lee Curtis, Anna Chlumsky and Austin O'Brien.
-Cast members Aykroyd, Curtis, Chlumsky and Richard Masur reprised their roles in the film which follows a now-teenaged Vada Sultenfuss, who travels from her home in suburban Pennsylvania to Los Angeles to find more information about her deceased mother.
+A sequel to the 1991 film My Girl, it was directed by Howard Zieff from a screenplay written by Janet Kovalcik, and starring Dan Aykroyd, Jamie Lee Curtis, Anna Chlumsky, and Austin O'Brien.

+The film follows Vada Sultenfuss, who travels from her home in suburban Pennsylvania to Los Angeles to find more information about her deceased mother.

+The film was released by Columbia Pictures on February 11, 1994 and grossed $28 million worldwide.

 A book based on the script was written by Patricia Hermes in 1994.

 Plot

 Vada Sultenfuss has matured from the 11-year-old hypochondriac in 1972 to a more serious teenager in early 1974.
-Her father Harry and his new wife Shelly DeVoto, whom he dated in the first film, are expecting a baby, and they all still live in the Sultenfuss funeral parlor in Madison, Pennsylvania.
+(Note: As depicted in My Girl (1991).)
+Her father Harry and his new wife Shelly DeVoto, whom he previously dated, are expecting a baby, and they all still live in the Sultenfuss funeral parlor in Madison, Pennsylvania.
 To accommodate the new baby, Vada moves into her late Gramoo's old bedroom.
 She struggles with these adjustments, along with figuring boys out.
-One of them from school, Kevin, seems to like her friend Judy, but Vada wonders if he likes her, too.
-Both her father and Shelly try to give Vada some boy advice, but it backfires.
+A male schoolmate named Kevin Phillips seemingly likes her friend Judy, but Vada wonders if he likes her reciprocally.
+Both her father and Shelly unsuccessfully try to give her some advice regarding adolescent males.

-Vada receives a school assignment to write an essay on someone she admires but has never met.
-She decides to write about her late mother, Margaret Ann Muldovan (Maggie), but has few sources to go on, all confined to a small box.
+For a school assignment to write an essay on someone she admires but has never met, Vada chooses to profile her deceased biological mother, Margaret Ann Muldovan (Maggie), but has scant sources to go on, all confined to a small box.
 Among its contents are programs of plays her mother acted in, a passport, and a mystery paper bag with a date scribbled on it.
-Vada expresses her desire to travel someday, so Shelly concocts a plan for her to go to Los Angeles during her spring break, where she can stay with her uncle Phil and do research on her mother, who lived in L.A. growing up.
-Initially against the idea, believing Vada is too young to be traveling by herself, and fearing what might happen to her there, Harry lets Vada take the five-day trip.
+Vada expresses her desire to travel someday, so Shelly concocts a plan for her to go to Los Angeles during her spring break, where she can stay with her uncle Phil and do research on her mother, who lived in Los Angeles growing up.
+Initially resistant, believing she is too young to be traveling by herself and fearing what might happen to her there, Harry lets Vada take the five-day trip.

-On arriving in L.A., Vada confronts a boy her age named Nick, who shows up at the airport instead of Phil.
-He is the son of Phil's girlfriend Rose, who runs a car repair shop where Phil is now a mechanic.
+Upon arrival, Vada encounters an adolescent boy named Nick who picks her up on Phil's behalf; he is the son of Phil's girlfriend Rose Zsigmond, who operates a car repair shop where Phil is now a mechanic.
 Vada notices that her uncle has trouble with commitment, while he and Rose live together.
-Although annoyed at first about sacrificing his own spring break, Nick helps Vada with the difficult search of learning more about her mother taking her around the city.
+Although initially annoyed about sacrificing his own spring break, Nick assists her with the difficult task of obtaining more information about her mother by taking her around the city.